 Q: Can you put weeds into a compost pile?

 A: You can, but you’ll have to wait for the weeds to break down to use the compost.
-This can take up to two years for some weeds in a cool compost heap.
+Some weeds in a cool compost heap can take up to two years.

 Q: What to do with weeds after pulling?